JonnyRed/picomate/README.md

 ## Board

+[`board` API][] container for board base pin names.
+These will vary from board to board so don’t expect portability when using this module.

 * **CircuitPython Pins and Modules**:
   * **Accessing Pins**:
     * When using hardware peripherals with a CircuitPython-compatible microcontroller, you'll utilize pins.